Areas of Study

 We offer internships with direct environmental contact as well as government and private sector positions involving policy, values, and environmental scientific research.
 Wells alumnae who are established leaders in their fields often provide internship opportunities for current students as well.
 The following is a sample of internships recently held by environmental science students at Wells:

 You can also take your environmental studies overseas.
 Explore complex ecosystems in Cork, Ireland, while you discover how other countries grapple with environmental phenomena.
 Focus on tropical biodiversity in Panama or wildlife in Tanzania.
 Take a summer to explore sustainable development in Costa Rica or explore marine resources on South Caicos Island in the Caribbean.
 Environmental Science majors can pursue fascinating programs across the country and around the world.
-Check out our off-campus study programs.

 Environmental scientists are problem solvers who research environmental and health problems to determine causes and recommend solutions.
 A bachelor’s degree in environmental science from Wells College will open doors to careers in diverse fields, from healthcare to agriculture to industry.
 Many environmental scientists also work for federal, state, or local governments, conducting research and advising on policy.